Four Ways to Overcome Your Feelings of Anxiety

 By responding and overcoming the stress, we may be lifted to a better place in our life journey – which may not have happened without the stressful event!!

-Anxiety can be general in which case there is a worry or agitation in the mind about any number of things in a way that is excessive.
+Anxiety can be general in which case there is a worry or agitation in the mind about any number of things in an excessive way.

 In other cases, it is specific to a social situation (social anxiety), or phobia for places or certain objects, or after a particularly traumatic experience (Post Traumatic Stress Disorder, PTSD).